appcrash/docker-fastdfs/README.md

 # docker-fastdfs
-fastdfs build for trackerd, stroraged and nginx
+fastdfs build for trackerd, storaged and nginx